codeforamerica/summitbeta/README.md

-Planning for Summit (beta)
+Planning for BETA
 =========

-Let's plan for Summit (beta)!
+Let's plan for BETA!
 Please put collateral/design work/etc. in this repo.

 #### Uploading design work